-Tanzania is the 2nd largest economy in East Africa which is on a steady growth path due to its thriving trading and investments.
+Tanzania is the 2nd largest economy in East Africa which is on a steady growth path due to its thriving trade and investments.
 The political stability in the country gives a major boost to foreign direct investments.
-The importance of foreign trade to the economy of Tanzania reflects in the combined value of imports and exports which equals 50% the country’s GDP.
+The importance of foreign trade to the economy of Tanzania is reflected in the combined value of imports and exports, which equals 42% of the country’s GDP.
 In the recent times, the government has introduced a slew of reforms to invite foreign investment, including redrawing tax codes and starting an investment promotion board.

 Employment contracts in Tanzania can be for an indefinite period of time, for a mentioned or fixed period of time for managers and professionals, or for short-term projects.
 Contracts for a fixed duration cannot be for less than 12 months.

-Employment contracts must be in writing when employees need to work in Tanzania.
+A contract with an employee must be in writing if the employee is to work outside Tanzania.
 The usual requirements of a contract do not apply when an employee works lesser than 6 days during a month.

 Night work is any work done between 8 p.m. and 6 a.m.
-Remuneration for night work is 5% higher than the regular rate, and at a 5% premium of the overtime rate in the case an employee is working overtime.
+Remuneration for night work is 5% higher than the regular rate, and at a 5% premium of the overtime rate when an employee is working overtime.
 Employers face restrictions if they make pregnant employees work at night.

 More than 9 hours during a working day is treated as overtime, and workers are not allowed to work longer than 12 hours during a 24 hour period.
 Payment of overtime is at 1.5 times the regular pay rate.
-Employees are not allowed to work more than 10 overtime hours during a week and more than 50 hours’ of overtime within any period of 4 weeks.
+Employees are not allowed to work more than 10 hours of overtime during a week or more than 50 hours of overtime within any period of 4 weeks.
 If an employee works on a public holiday, remuneration for his or her work is twice the usual rate.